-- a.
-An employee shall submit written notification to the immediate supervisor stating the anticipated duration of the leave at least two weeks in advance if circumstances permit.
-Parental leave shall begin whenever employees request on or after the birth, adoption or foster care placement.
-However, it may be used prior to the date of custody or placement when required for adoption or placement to proceed.
-No parental leave shall be granted beyond one year from the date of birth, of assuming custody of an adopted child, or of placement of a foster child. - b.
-In no case shall an employee be required to leave prior to parental leave unless she can no longer satisfactorily perform the duties of her position. - c.
-During the first six months of absence under Section 1.a. of this Article, the duties of the employee's position shall either be performed by remaining staff and the position kept vacant or they shall be performed by a substitute employee.
+a.
+An employee shall submit written notification to their immediate supervisor stating the anticipated duration of the leave at least two weeks in advance if circumstances permit, in accordance with the following:

+- (1) For an employee with a serious health condition, proof of illness or disability in the form of a doctor's certificate which shall state a prognosis and expected date of return is required. - (2) For an employee caring for family members, documentation supporting the need for care is required. - (3) For an employee who becomes a parent, documentation is required and FMLA leave shall begin whenever the employee requests on or after the birth, adoption or foster care placement; however, it may be used prior to the date of custody or placement when required for adoption or placement to proceed, and no FMLA leave shall be granted beyond one year from the date of birth, of assuming custody of an adopted child or of placement of a foster child.

+b.
+In no case shall an employee be required to commence FMLA leave sooner than he/she requests, unless the employee can no longer satisfactorily perform the duties of their position.